 If you're planning to do a lot of traveling around the city, you may want to rent a car at the airport.
 However, you should know that you don't have to rent a car to see the city.
 Many of the hotels are within walking distance to all of the major sights and attractions.
 If they're not, it's usually a short and cheap cab ride away.
 Plus, there are the streetcars that can take you to points across the city.
 If you do rent a car, parking is not always easy to find and if you do find a spot, it can get expensive.
 Many hotels in the city charge for parking on-site and some have valet service.

-The newest addition to New Orleans public transportation is Uber.
-Uber is an alternative to the taxi that uses local drivers who use their own cars to get you from Point A to Point B. Their flat fee to the airport is $33.
-It is super easy to use via the Uber app on your smart phone.
-Just choose your destination along with your location for pick-up and Uber will send you the make of the car, the license plate number as well as a pic of the driver.
+Uber and Lyft are an alternative to taxis and are available for a minimum of $33.
+It is super easy to use via apps on your smart phone and they'll pick you up at a designated location across the street from baggage claim.
+Just choose your destination and they'll send you the make of the car, the license plate number as well as a pic of the driver.
 They usually show up within ten minutes depending on your location.
 And you are on you way!
 Easy peasy!